panter/rummel/README.md

 Packages Directory: [packages](./packages)

 ### Consistent dependency versions

 To keep the dependency versions consistent across all packages, we use [syncpack](https://github.com/JamieMason/syncpack).

 Whenver you added or updated a new dependency, you need to run `yarn syncpack:fix-mismatches` allign all the version again.

-- `syncpack:fix-mismatches` - fix all mismatches
+- `yarn syncpack:fix-mismatches` - fix all mismatches
-- `syncpack:update` - update libs
+- `yarn syncpack:update` - update libs

 ## Publish